 Gradually build this portfolio by adding more and more works, whether paid or purely for your leisure.

 2. Join communities of writers.

 There are many online writers’ communities - be it on Facebook groups or online forums like Reddit or Quora.
 Joining such communities not only helps you build a network but also make informed and competitive rates.

 You can showcase your work and constantly check postings on Airtasker.
 Writing opportunities may come up from time to time.
 Add credibility to your profile by listing down courses you’ve taken and writing jobs you’ve done in the past.

 Create your profile and start browsing jobs in minutesStart earning now

 Identifying your niche will help you better brand yourself as a content writer.
 You don’t always have to stick to a specific field or industry, but it’s best to first identify what type of pieces you want to write based on your interests and strengths.
 Knowing your niche will help you set expectations not just for yourself but for potential clients.

 The key to making money from writing is to keep writing.
 Building your portfolio will help you get more clients.
-A substantial portfolio can also help you negotiate more favourable prices for your pieces.
+A substantial portfolio can also help you negotiate more favourable rates for your services.